What causes brain fog?

 Limit alcohol—Drinking too much alcohol can cause symptoms of brain fog, usually contained in the subsequent hangover.
 If you want to drink the odd alcoholic beverage, do so in moderation.

-Manage stress—Even a small amount of stress can worsen the effects of brain fog.
+Manage your calm —Even a small amount of tension can worsen the effects of brain fog.
 Be sure to take time for yourself, learn to relax and unwind, and do things you enjoy to reduce stress.